Where Some Ideas Are Stranger Than Others...

 - no logical term for a behaviour that defines a woman as lesbian

 Based on my explanation and interpretation of Marilyn Frye's essay so far, it is tempting to suggest that a lesbian is simply a woman who does not draw meaning and identity from a man.
-But this would be a patriarchal interpretation, not a Feminist one, because it would deny that all women are capable of ceasing to find meaning and identity in this way, instead finding such meaning within themselves.
+Or more carefully phrased, she does not believe it is necessary to justify her existence by connecting herself in some way to a man.
+But this would be a patriarchal interpretation, not a Feminist one, because it would deny that all women are capable of ceasing to find meaning and justification in this way, instead finding such meaning within themselves.
 I am against such an exclusive definition, as I believe Frye is.
 I would be for using the definition as that of a free woman, however.
 It is likely that lesbians or women perceived as lesbians by men whether they are or not came to this state first and pioneered paths towards it.
 This reflects their anomalous position which facilitates growth of an ability to question 'givens' and find alternatives to them.

 Instead of stopping at this definition of a free woman or its patriarchal interpretation, Frye builds a more nuanced, complex definition of a lesbian.
 Her definition is built up throughout the essay, and includes four key interlocking features: